Clifton893/Google-IT-Support-Professional-Cert-Notes/Course-1/c1-week-5.md

 #### Common software-related terms

-- **Coding** Translating one language to another.
+- **Coding:** Translating one language to another.
   - Can be English to Spanish, or English to Morse Code, or English to binary.
   - When someone builds an application, we refer to it as *coding* an application.

-- **Scripting** Coding in a scripting language.
+- **Scripting:** Coding in a scripting language.
-  - **Scripts** Mainly used to perform a single or limited-range task.
+  - **Scripts** are mainly used to perform a single or limited-range task.

-- **Programming** Coding in a programming language.
+- **Programming:** Coding in a programming language.
-  - **Programming languages** Special languages that software developers use to write instructions for computers to execute.
+  - **Programming languages** are special languages that software developers use to write instructions for computers to execute.

 - The term *software* generally refers to something that was programmed.

 ### Types of Software

-- **Copyright** Used when creating original work.
+- **Copyright** is used when creating original work.

-- **Open-source software (OSS)** A type of software that can allow freedom of use, modification, and sharing.
+- **Open-source software (OSS)** is a type of software that can allow freedom of use, modification, and sharing.
   - A good example is the Linux kernel.
   - LibreOffice, GIMP, and FireFox are other examples of OSS.

 - Open-source projects are usually contributed to by developers who work on the project for free on their own time.
   - Some of the greatest software efforts were built by a community of volunteers.

-- **Application software** Any software created to fulfill a specific need, like a text editor, web browser, or graphic editor.
+- **Application software** is any software created to fulfill a specific need, like a text editor, web browser, or graphic editor.

-- **System software** Software used to keep our core system running, like operating system tools and utilities.
+- **System software** is software used to keep our core system running, like operating system tools and utilities.

-- **Firmware** Software that's permanently stored on a computer component.
+- **Firmware** is software that's permanently stored on a computer component.
   - An example would be the BIOS.

 - Sequential numbering trend is used when categorizing software versions.